abe123442/6447-starter/README.md

 2. **Open the Dev Container**:
    - Open the VS Code Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`).
    - Run `Dev Containers: Reopen in Container`.
-   - VS Code will build the Docker container based on `Dockerfile`, set up a Python virtual environment, install dependencies from `requirements.txt`, and configure the Python extension.
    - **IT IS EXPECTED TO TAKE A WHILE TO INSTALL THE FIRST TIME!**

-3. **Verify the Setup**:
-   - Once the container is running, open a terminal in VS Code (`Terminal > New Terminal`).
-You should see the Python virtual environment activated (e.g., `(.venv)` in the prompt).
-   - Check the Python interpreter, it should point to `/ctf/py/.venv/bin/python`.

 ### 4. Project Structure

 - **`.devcontainer/devcontainer.json`**: Configures the VS Code Dev Container, including the Python extension, virtual environment, and workspace settings.
-- **`Dockerfile`**: Defines the Docker image, sets up the Python virtual environment, and installs dependencies from `requirements.txt`.
-- **`requirements.txt`**: Lists Python packages (e.g., `pwntools`) required for exploit development.
 - **`/ctf/work/`**: Your workspace directory, mapped to your local project folder, where you can add exploit scripts and challenges.

 ### 5. Writing Your First Exploit